What is the difference between a Medical Assistant and a Patient Care Technician?

 Will I receive national certification in any of these programs?

-Graduates of the Phlebotomy Technician and Medical Interpreting Programs are eligible to sit for the respective national certification exams.
+Graduates of the Medical Interpreting Programs are eligible to sit for the respective national certification exams.

 Does the program provide job search assistance?